Thermal Topology Collapse: Universal Physical Patch Attacks on Infrared Vision Systems: Discussion

 \subsection{Adversarial Defenses}

-To assess UPPA under practical defenses, we evaluate its performance on YOLOv3 against two widely used mechanisms: adversarial training~\cite{madry2018towards} and digital watermarking with non-blind inpainting~\cite{hayes2018visible}.
+To assess UPPA under practical defenses, we evaluate its performance on YOLOv3 using the MFNet dataset against two representative mechanisms: adversarial training~\cite{madry2018towards} and digital watermarking with non-blind inpainting~\cite{hayes2018visible}.
 Results are summarized in Table~\ref{tab:defense}.